-To be eligible, investors must be a national of an Arab country, or a firm substantially owned by Arab nationals and whose office is located in one of the member countries.
+To be eligible, investors must be a national of an Arab member country, or a firm substantially owned by Arab nationals and whose office is located in one of the member countries.
 Coverage is not provided in the investor's country and only new projects exceeding three years are considered.
+Eligibility criteria include very extensive interpretation of the investment types: projects may be public, mixed, or private in ownership, provided the investments in the two first cases operate on a commercial basis.

-IAIGC has extended its coverage to joint Arab foreign banks and financial institutions provided their capital is at least 50% Arab, to encourage these organizations to direct part of their investments to Arab countries.
+IAIGC has extended its coverage to joint Arab-foreign banks and financial institutions provided their capital is at least 50% Arab, to encourage these organizations to direct part of their investments to Arab countries.
 Services of the Corporation include coverage for privatization projects, BOT, and BOO.